Skip to content

 • Exhibitions that contextualize and present contemporary craft practice to the public.

-• The Craft Ontario Shop, a retail presentation space that provides opportunities for members to sell their work.
+• Retail presentation spaces that provides opportunities for members to sell their work.

-• The nationally-distributed Studio magazine, which fosters critical dialogue in the Canadian craft and design community.
+• The nationally-distributed Studio magazine, which fosters critical dialogue.

-Craft Ontario further contributes to the craft sector on both a national and international level through partnering with craft-related organizations to advocate for craft practice and produce special projects that include touring exhibitions, residencies and symposia.
+Craft Ontario further contributes to the craft sector through partnership to advocate for craft practice and deliver projects that include touring exhibitions, residencies and symposia.

-Craft Ontario is a registered charitable organization under the legal name Ontario Crafts Council (118878511RR0001), founded in 1976 as a merger between the Canadian Guild of Crafts (1931) and the Ontario Craft Foundation (1966).
-Based in Toronto since its inception, Craft Ontario currently offers programs and services to 1200 members across Ontario, 1000 of which are professional craft artists, businesses, galleries, guilds and organizations.
+Craft Ontario is a registered charitable organization under the legal name Ontario Crafts Council (118878511RR0001), and founded in 1976 as a merger between the Canadian Guild of Crafts (1931) and the Ontario Craft Foundation (1966).

 MISSION